 *Federal-covered advisers are not required by the Investment Advisers Act of 1940 to maintain minimum financial levels.
 However, covered advisers are still subject to some disclosure requirements depending on their financial status.
 These details will be discussed.

-State-registered advisers are only registered with the state (obviously), and therefore aren’t concerned with SEC requirements (unlike broker-dealers, who register with the SEC and the states).
-Each state establishes its own net worth requirements, which presents a new challenge.
-What if an adviser is registered with multiple states, and all of them have different net worth requirements?
-North American Securities Administrators Association (NASAA) rules require investment advisers to abide by the financial requirements of the state where their principal place of business (headquarters) is located.
-Even if another state has a higher requirement, it’s only one state that determines the minimum net worth requirement.
+Each state sets its own net worth requirements, which raises a practical question: what if an adviser is registered in multiple states with different minimums?
+Under North American Securities Administrators Association (NASAA) rules, the adviser follows the financial requirements of the state where its principal place of business (headquarters) is located.
+Even if another state has a higher requirement, only the home state’s requirement determines the minimum net worth standard.

 Advisers exercising discretion